SysKitTeam/docs-insights/getting-started/index.md

 ## Page Performance

 SysKit Insights monitors the performance of SharePoint pages by periodically collecting page performance data.
 Here you can add and manage pages that you wish to monitor.
-You can monitor both SharePoint on Premises and SharePoint Online web sites.
-Pages are pinged constantly constantly througout the day.
-Various parameters can be monitored, such as the availability of the page, page response time, or you can see if you have files that are slowing down the loading time of the page.
+You can monitor both SharePoint On-Premises and SharePoint Online sites/pages.
+Pages are pinged constantly constantly throughout the day.
+Various parameters can be monitored - such as the availability of the page, page response time, SharePoint specific header metrics, or simply - you can observe if there is a huge picture of someone's cat slowing down the page opening time.

 ![Page Performance Dashboard](#img/page-performance.png)